Dynex Capital (NYSE:DX) Rating Increased to Buy at Zacks Investment Research

-Dynex Capital (NYSE:DX) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Thursday, Zacks.com reports.
-The brokerage presently has a $19.00 price objective on the real estate investment trust’s stock.
-Zacks Investment Research‘s price objective would indicate a potential upside of 11.24% from the company’s previous close.
+Dynex Capital (NYSE:DX) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+The firm currently has a $19.00 target price on the real estate investment trust’s stock.
+Zacks Investment Research‘s target price suggests a potential upside of 14.32% from the company’s current price.

 According to Zacks, “Dynex Capital, Inc. and its Subsidiaries and Affiliates, is a mortgage and consumer finance company which uses its loan production operations to create investments for its portfolio.
 Currently, the Company’s primary production operations include the origination of mortgage loans secured by multi-family properties and the origination of loans secured by manufactured homes.
 The Company has recently expanded its production activities to include commercial real estate loans and may expand into other financial products in the future. “

+Separately, JMP Securities reiterated a “hold” rating on shares of Dynex Capital in a research report on Wednesday.

+Dynex Capital (NYSE:DX) last posted its earnings results on Wednesday, October 27th.
+The real estate investment trust reported $0.54 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.48 by $0.06.
+Dynex Capital had a return on equity of 10.66% and a net margin of 215.48%.
+During the same quarter in the prior year, the firm posted $0.61 earnings per share.
+Equities analysts anticipate that Dynex Capital will post 2 earnings per share for the current fiscal year.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Point72 Hong Kong Ltd bought a new position in Dynex Capital in the 3rd quarter worth about $72,000.
-Legal & General Group Plc increased its stake in Dynex Capital by 18.6% in the 2nd quarter.
-Legal & General Group Plc now owns 5,707 shares of the real estate investment trust’s stock worth $106,000 after acquiring an additional 897 shares during the last quarter.
-Strs Ohio increased its position in shares of Dynex Capital by 9.9% during the 3rd quarter.
-Strs Ohio now owns 7,800 shares of the real estate investment trust’s stock valued at $134,000 after purchasing an additional 700 shares during the last quarter.
-Metropolitan Life Insurance Co NY increased its position in shares of Dynex Capital by 99,962.5% during the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 8,005 shares of the real estate investment trust’s stock valued at $149,000 after purchasing an additional 7,997 shares during the last quarter.
-Finally, O Shaughnessy Asset Management LLC increased its position in shares of Dynex Capital by 30.2% during the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 10,151 shares of the real estate investment trust’s stock valued at $189,000 after purchasing an additional 2,352 shares during the last quarter.
-Institutional investors and hedge funds own 43.39% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the company.
+FMR LLC raised its position in shares of Dynex Capital by 234.4% during the first quarter.
+FMR LLC now owns 4,726,214 shares of the real estate investment trust’s stock worth $28,782,000 after acquiring an additional 3,313,061 shares during the last quarter.
+BlackRock Inc. raised its position in shares of Dynex Capital by 11.8% during the third quarter.
+BlackRock Inc. now owns 3,225,967 shares of the real estate investment trust’s stock worth $55,744,000 after acquiring an additional 341,472 shares during the last quarter.
+Vanguard Group Inc. raised its position in shares of Dynex Capital by 4.2% during the second quarter.
+Vanguard Group Inc. now owns 1,509,887 shares of the real estate investment trust’s stock worth $28,174,000 after acquiring an additional 61,514 shares during the last quarter.
+Goldman Sachs Group Inc. raised its position in shares of Dynex Capital by 39.2% during the third quarter.
+Goldman Sachs Group Inc. now owns 614,944 shares of the real estate investment trust’s stock worth $10,626,000 after acquiring an additional 173,299 shares during the last quarter.
+Finally, Geode Capital Management LLC raised its position in shares of Dynex Capital by 11.2% during the third quarter.
+Geode Capital Management LLC now owns 557,343 shares of the real estate investment trust’s stock worth $9,630,000 after acquiring an additional 56,060 shares during the last quarter.
+Institutional investors own 43.39% of the company’s stock.

 About Dynex Capital